Automattic/Edit-Flow/readme.txt

 * Assign a date and time to editorial metadata's date field.
 Thanks [cojennin](https://github.com/cojennin)
 * Modify which filters are used on the calendar and story budget, or add your own.
 Thanks [cojennin](https://github.com/cojennin)
 * Scheduled publication time is now included in relevant email notifications.
 Props [mattoperry](https://github.com/mattoperry)
+* Calendar and story budget module descriptions link to their respective pages in the admin for usability.
+Props [rgalindo05](https://github.com/rgalindo05)
 * New Russian localization thanks to [te-st.ru](https://github.com/Teplitsa)

 = 0.7.6 (Jan.
 30, 2013) =